Roger Léron Award – Rules

 Each year, the Roger Léron Prize will be awarded to the winner.
 The aim of this new Prize is to give a voice to the audience present during the Roger Léron Award Ceremony by giving them the opportunity to choose their favourite nominee.

 The Roger Léron Prize will not be awarded if submitted nominations do not suit the requirements as prescribed in the Statutes.

 In order to prevent a conflict of interest in the selection procedure, the following eligibility criteria apply:

 • Only Individual(s) are nominated, not organisations;

-• Self-nominations will not be accepted;
+• Self-nominations and nominations within the same organisation will not be accepted;

 • Members of the Roger Léron Award Jury and their family members are not eligible;